 is easier to communicate "

 Undoubtedly, the digital technology provides a number of features common to all the traditional media of producing images, showing a reality very different from the revolutionary concept that might at first appear.
-Nonetheless although its existence is based on proposals made by other arts, the fact remains that its nature separates them radically from all them, attending this way to a reinterpretation of traditional art forms.
+Nonetheless being its existence based on proposals made by other arts, the fact remains that its nature separates them radically from all of them, attending this way to a reinterpretation of traditional art forms.

 Hence, today, we may add to the traditional botanical artist profiles those that allow the use of computers, digital tablets and computer drawing programs.
 Tools, after all, not very different from those used throughout the history of botanical illustration and employed for a common purpose, discover and depict the scientific and artistic essence of plants.

-Art is the result of a creative, original and unique process in which the artist is closely related to different materials and media.
+Art is the result of a creative, original and unique process where the artist is closely related to different materials and media.
 Digitally created works are part of a broad artistic medium range.
 However, the meeting between the artist and his digital tool does not guarantee the final result of the work without a prior knowledge of the classical drawing and painting techniques.

 New technologies have significantly modified the way we produce images and communicate them.
 However, the scientific purpose remains the same, grasping to the millimetre the fullness and diversity of a unique and ever changing world.

 If we analyse the different reproduction techniques used in botanical illustration throughout the ages, we may be astonished to discover that their evolution has always run parallel to the development of the new technologies.
-Thus the woodcuts that monopolized the reproduction of most books, texts and images during the fifteenth, sixteenth and seventeenth centuries, were replaced by the metal engraving, as the advance of scientific knowledge required new reproductive technologies, able to overcome the quality of the xylography.
+Thus the woodcuts that monopolised the reproduction of most books, texts and images during the fifteenth, sixteenth and seventeenth centuries, were replaced by the metal engraving, as the advance of scientific knowledge required new reproductive technologies, able to overcome the quality of the xylography.
 The same will happen with the lithography, in future years, consolidating therefore its hegemony over other methods.